Welcome to Olivia Beach Camp Cabins!

 - We are kid friendly, but please don’t let your children run around with Sharpies.

 - If you accidentally get anything on the furniture, please use the Resolve (above the stove).

 - Pretty please don’t let your wet pets up on the furniture/beds, we hope that you’ve followed instructions to bring an old sheet/towels to prevent messes/damage.

-- We have the hot tub serviced between each stay, but if the hot tub needs anything, please call Michele at 541-921-3101.
+- We have the hot tub serviced between each stay, but if the hot tub needs anything, please text us.
 Please do not add water, as this messes the chemical balance.

-- If you need to do laundry, please follow the instructions below, as the units are a bit touchy.
+- If you need to do laundry, please follow the instructions.
+(We recommend the garage units.)

 - Please put shellfish/grease/greasy leftovers into the trash.
 DO NOT put grease down the drain.

 - Please put things back where they belong (especially things from the other cabin).

 Check Out Requests: Before departing we ask that you…